-From Euphrasia on January 23rd, 2009 in General Remodel
+From Dean Dowd on January 23, 2009 in General Remodel

 paintings, wall-hangings, sculptures, objects; there is endless variety among these decorative pieces.
 These accessories will give your place a custom look more quickly than just about anything.

 add some color trim to your home, both inside and out (unless you live in a neighborhood with restrictions for exterior customization).
 Its remarkable how quickly you can transform a home or room with dashes of emphasis achieved with painted trim, bordering, and doors.